skybet/skybet.github.io/_posts/2016-02-29-preventing-phishing-attacks.md

 ### 3. Mail client software

-Mail client software has a part to play in providing warning to users that opening attachments from emails or clicking on links may provide some element of risk of virus and phishing attacks and provide reminders to users of their training at the time that the phishing email is received.
+Mail client software has a part to play by providing warnings to users explaining how opening attachments or clicking on links contains some element of risk.
+These warnings can be shown at the time a potentially malicious email is received to remind users of their training and raise awareness of the potential risk.

 ### 4. Spam email reporting